vippsas/vipps-login-api/vipps-login-from-phone-number-api-howitworks.md

 |:-----------------------------------------------------------------------------:|:--------------------------------------------------------------------------------:|
 | ![User sees delegated consents in Vipps](images/delegated-consents-step1.png) | ![User confirm delegated consents in Vipps](images/delegated-consents-step2.png) |

-Some of the elements on the delegatedConsents screen can be adjusted to fit the merchant's needs
+Some of the elements on the delegated consents screen can be adjusted to fit the merchant's needs
  * A top text where the purpose of collecting consents should be stated.
 This is customizable for you as a merchant.
  * The consents wanted by the merchant (see more [When using delegatedConsents, which consents does Vipps support?](vipps-login-api-faq.md#when-using-delegatedconsents-which-consents-does-vipps-support)).
    These can be individually specified to be mandatory or optional.
 Mandatory consents must be ticked before the user can complete the login flow.
 See what consents we currently support, or reach out if you need something else and we'll se what we can do!